What To Do When You Are Harmed By A Defective Product

 Unfortunately, many manufacturers, distributors and product designers put profits ahead of consumer safety.
 This can lead to rushed production, inadequate testing and other forms of negligence.
 To determine who is liable for a defective product, our Dallas product liability attorneys thoroughly investigate every case.
 We look at the various factors involved to determine who is accountable for your injuries; then we work to hold those parties responsible for your pain and suffering.

 Were you injured by a defective product?
 Discuss your legal options with our team today.
-Call Guerrero Law at 214-748-6565 for a complimentary case evaluation.
+Call [nap_names id=”FIRM-NAME-1″] at [nap_phone id=”LOCAL-REGULAR-NUMBER-1″] for a complimentary case evaluation.